Just the highlights:

 5. Interesting that US Airways is adding flights to three Delta hubs (Memphis, Minneapolis, and Cincinnati) but is ignoring American Airlines despite American currently being in Chapter 11.
 US Airways is not adding DCA-Miami flights, though their original press release said they would, and is actually reducing service on DCA-Dallas/Ft.
 Worth to once daily (!).
 Memphis and to a lesser degree Cincinnati are dying hubs but it’s still a very strange use of a scarce resources by US Airways.

 Bonus observation: Jerry Orr talks about adding a lot more gates out at the airport.
-Would love to see him lay out an actual business case for that.Read full article » Comments Off
+Would love to see him lay out an actual business case for that.Read full article » Comments Off on US Airways new baseline established

 This week, Charlotte Mayor Anthony Foxx called a new, tax-subsidized stadium for Charlotte Charlotte Knights a “hard sell” and made skeptical noises like he doubted it would happen.
 He didn’t mean it.